What is a kidney infection (pyelonephritis)?

-Kidney infection (pyelonephritis) is an upper urinary tract infection (UTI) that generally begins in your urethra or bladder and travels up into your kidneys.
+Kidney infection (also commonly known by its medical term pyelonephritis or acute pyelonephritis) is a type of upper urinary tract infection (UTI) that generally begins in your urethra or bladder and travels up into your kidneys.
 Most kidney infections start out as common bladder infections.

 A kidney infection, if not treated properly and promptly, can permanently damage your kidneys or the bacteria can spread to your bloodstream and cause a life-threatening infection.
 Fortunately, kidney infections can almost always be cleared up with a course of antibiotics.